Statistical Process Control with Excel

 Individuals SPC chart

-In sheet Change we have collected process yield data every hour during several shifts.
+In sheet Change we have collected process yield data every hour, during several shifts.

-This chart can be complemented with a moving range chart where the absolute value of differences between each value and the one preceding is plotted.
+Since we collect a single value each hour, we are using a variables SPC chart for individuals.
+This chart can be complemented with a moving range chart, where the absolute value of differences between each value and the one preceding is plotted.

 We automatically apply the Western Electric rules for Out-Of-Control symptoms and the alert description will appear in the corresponding row: 15 - 24